kstockw/website/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true

+image:
+  caption: A white man with glasses wearing a blue sweater has his arms crossed.
+He is smiling and leaning on a brick wall.
+  focal_point: Smart
 ---

 Hello!
 My name is Kayden Stockwell and I am a Ph.D. student at the University of Virginia studying developmental psychology with a concentration in quantitative methods.
 Under the supervision of Dr. Vikram Jaswal, I investigate autistic social interaction and perceptions of autistic people.
 I also work with Dr. Tanya Evans to study live dyadic interactions using EEG hyperscanning.